cbs228/tc2100/README.md

 ## Quick Start

 Using the supplied USB cable, connect a TC2100 thermometer to your computer.
-Hold down the "PC Link" button until the meter beeps and the "USB" indicator illuminates.
+Hold down the "`PC-Link`" button until the meter beeps and the "`USB`" indicator illuminates.
 Then run:

 ```bash